JorelAli/CommandAPI/examples/bukkit/automated-tests-shaded/README.md

-# Automated tests
+# Automated tests (shaded)

 [//]: # (TODO: Explain)
-A simple example showcasing testing CommandAPI commands
+A simple example showcasing testing CommandAPI commands when your plugin shades the CommandAPI

-[//]: # (TODO: Add version for shading)